-Compared to the 2015 findings, the most notable change relates to the "lack of power in relation to third parties" which has seen a significant increase in the number of votes and is now the third most selected characteristic.
+Compared to the 2015 findings, the most notable change relates to the "lack of power in relation to third parties" which has seen a significant increase in the number of votes and is now the third most selected of respondents think that "lack of power in relation to third parties" is now among the top 3 worst characteristics of arbitration characteristic.
 We saw earlier that international arbitration has cemented its position as the premier method of dispute resolution for international business (Chart 1).
 This finding is indicative of the fact that, as cross-border commercial transactions are becoming increasingly complex, international arbitration as a system is expected to respond to what its users want; this also means developing new mechanisms to better deal with disputes involving multiple contracts, jurisdictions, parties and third parties.